muthukub/WFGY/ProblemMap/Atlas/troubleshooting-atlas-router-v1-freeze-note.md

 ---

-## 10. Current maturity reading
+## 10. Current maturity reading 🌱

 The correct maturity reading is:

-> Router v1 is complete as a first formal TXT routing product.
+> Router v1 is complete as a first formal TXT routing product

 That does not mean: